Python-SIP/sip/sphinx/directives.rst

 If compatibility with SIP v3.x is not required then this is optional but should be done if the C++ function might block the current thread or take a significant amount of time to execute.
-(See `The Python Global Interpreter Lock`_ and the ReleaseGIL_ and HoldGIL_ annotations.)
+(See :ref:`ref-gil` and the :fanno:`ReleaseGIL` and :fanno:`HoldGIL` annotations.)

-If the `NoArgParser`_ annotation has not been used then the following variables are made available to the handwritten code:
+If the :fanno:`NoArgParser` annotation has not been used then the following variables are made available to the handwritten code:

 *type* a0
     There is a variable for each argument of the Python signature (excluding